Buying a second-hand car?

 Additional Handy Checks

-Another way to access MOT history is to use an app such as Vehicle Smart (available for Android or for iOS) which typically offer similar information for free and also may offer additional premium checking services similar to the HPI check service listed above.
+Another way to access MOT history is to use an app such as Vehicle Smart (available for iOS) which typically offer similar information for free and also may offer additional premium checking services similar to the HPI check service listed above.

 You can also check if there has been any safety recall on the vehicle which has not been fixed at https://www.themotorombudsman.org/vehicle-recalls - you will need to locate the Vehicle Identification Number (VIN) .